Sign In / Sign Out

 ASU’s orchestras provide high-level training for music majors and minors as well as opportunities for non-music majors to continue playing at the college level.

-The program aims to extend student learning through rich interactions with professional artists.
+The program aims to extend student learning through valuable interactions with professional artists.
+Recent guest artists include Jorja Fleezanis, Alex Klein, Joseph Alessi and Andrés Cárdenes.
 ASU faculty are closely involved with their students’ orchestral experience and regularly lead orchestral sectionals.
 The ASU orchestras also maintain a vibrant relationship with the Phoenix Symphony with frequent guest artist visits in both sectional rehearsals and side-by-side rehearsal contexts.

 Guest artists have included renowned faculty performers and other celebrated professional collaborators including:

-The orchestral program at ASU has a long tradition of artistic excellence.
-Much of the world's greatest symphonic literature has been performed by the ASU Orchestras, including Richard Strauss' Don Quixote, Death and Transfiguration, Four Last Songs and Til Eulenspiegel, as well as symphonies by Beethoven, Brahms, Mahler, Shostakovich and Tchaikovsky.
-The orchestra also performs such virtuoso showpieces as Respighi's Pines of Rome and Roman Festivals, Rimsky-Korsakov's Capriccio Espagnol, Scheherazade and Russian Easter; Hindemith's Symphonic Metamorphosis and Mathis der Maler, Holst's The Planets, and Stravinsky's Firebird, Petrouschka and Rite of Spring.
-Performances by the ASU Orchestras are regularly recorded for future radio broadcast.
+The orchestral program at ASU has a long tradition of artistic excellence and performances by the ASU Orchestras are regularly recorded for future radio and video broadcast.
+Much of the world's greatest symphonic literature has been performed by the ASU Orchestras, including Richard Strauss' Don Quixote, Death and Transfiguration, Four Last Songs and Til Eulenspiegel, as well as symphonies by Haydn, Mozart, Beethoven, Brahms, Mahler, Shostakovich and Tchaikovsky.
+The orchestra has also performed such virtuoso showpieces as Respighi's Pines of Rome and Roman Festivals; Rimsky-Korsakov's Capriccio Espagnol, Scheherazade and Russian Easter; Hindemith's Symphonic Metamorphosis and Mathis der Maler; Holst's The Planets; and Stravinsky's ballets the Firebird, Petruschka and Rite of Spring.
+In recent seasons the ASU Orchestras have premiered over a dozen new works and have become national leaders in terms of innovative programing that expands what the symphonic experience can be.
+The ASU Orchestras aim to provide creative outlet and access for a deep variety of voices including underrepresented composers and performers and reach an ever-increasing and diverse audience.

 In 2010, the Herberger Institute School of Music launched its innovative ensemble program; students currently pursue an individually tailored curriculum of ensemble studies working with a variety of faculty and guest conductors.
-The personnel of the orchestras are chosen from the entire ASU student body through a rigorous audition process.
 Former members of the ASU orchestras are now performing in many of this country's finest symphony orchestras including those in Phoenix, Detroit, Indianapolis, Rochester, Minnesota and Cleveland, as well as the Metropolitan Opera.

-Founded by Miles Dresskell, for whom a memorial award is presented yearly to outstanding members of the orchestral program, the ASU Symphony and Chamber orchestras have been led by former directors Eugene Lombardi, Henry Charles Smith, Timothy Russell.
+Founded by Miles Dresskell, the ASU Symphony and Chamber orchestras have been led by former directors Eugene Lombardi, Henry Charles Smith, Timothy Russell.